cfw-guide/ios.cfw.guide/_pages/en_US/installing-yalu102.md

   - Depending on your usage, `Device Management` may be labeled `Profiles and Device Management`
 1. Tap `Trust "<Your Apple ID>"`

-The yalu102 application will be installed to your home screen.
+The yalu102 application can now be opened from home screen.
 {: .notice--success}